 “Show, don’t tell” refers to the difference between “She was skinny” and “She could’ve tread water in a garden hose.”
 This is especially crucial in travel writing as you’re mostly painting an image for a reader who may have no frame of reference.

 Instead of using generalizations (“The traffic was chaotic”), describe exactly what you’re seeing (“Tuk-tuks skidded and zoomed like Mario Kart characters between dazed-looking bovine dotted with holy ash and pencil-coloured taxis that shuddered and stalled”), selecting specific details and nuances that represent the whole.

 We all have opinions, and when we’re frustrated or confused by a system in another culture, they tend to be sweeping and fierce.
 Remember that, regardless of how much preliminary research you do, you’ll never fully understand the historical and social context of a place unless you’ve lived there for a good amount of time.

 The answer to your irate bark, “Why don’t they just…?” is a long and convoluted one, so it’s best to withhold your suggestions for how another society should run things.
 That doesn’t mean you can’t describe what you find horrific; it just means minding your language so as not to confuse your distain for a practice or situation with that for a people.

 Travel writing is like any skill: honing it requires passion and practice.
-Read as much travel literature as you can to determine what sparks you (if you’re looking for recommendations, check out “The Backpacker’s Booklist” in the May/June 2016 issue of Outpost), or, if you’re interested in writing a travel memoir, then see my article “Five Tough Lessons I Learned While Writing a Travel Book.”
+Read as much travel literature as you can to determine what sparks your interest, or, if you’re interested in writing a travel memoir, then see my article “Five Tough Lessons I Learned While Writing a Travel Book.”

 In the meantime, happy writing!